dimitrisfinas/angular-tutorial/README.md

 ## Adding Backend Instrumentation

 - Create your function
+  => Add instrumentation to your function using tips

 - Create your API that will call your function.
 Follow instructions [here](https://docs.amplify.aws/lib/restapi/getting-started/q/platform/js/#automated-setup-create-new-rest-api) to create your API
+  => Enable x-ray tracing on your API Gateway using this doc: https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-enabling-xray.html